SaadAttieh/auto-arg-parse/readme.md

 * Type safe, (built in and  user defined) conversions from string input to required type,
 *  Add constraints to arguments,
 *  Make a set of flags exclusive,
+*  Automatically trigger code on successful parsing of a flag or argument,

 ## Coming soon

 *  Variable number of arguments,
-*  Trigger code on successful parsing of a flag,
 *  Faster implementation of flag exclusivity
 *  More built in conversions (other number formats, file path->stream conversion, etc.)